 While in Cartagena, we stay four nights at a five-star colonial-style hotel in Bocagrande El Laguito sector, a lively neighborhood full of restaurants, bars, and shops.
 The hotel has two restaurants and a large outdoor pool.
 The beach is right across the main entrance.
 Breakfast is offered at the hotel.
 You will find plenty of dining options nearby.
 Our Street Food Tour starts at El Laguito and ends at the Old City, a ten-minute taxi ride.

-The price of our art workshop and winter getaway in the Colombian Caribbean Coast is CAD 2600 (around US$ 1970 as of Sept.
-2019) including group transfers from and to the arrival and departure airports (arrival in Barranquilla and departure from Cartagena), group transfer from Puerto Colombia to Cartagena and to all sites on schedule, 8-night double accommodation (4 nights in Pradomar and 4 nights in Cartagena); all breakfasts; one lunch, two dinners including wine, one evening street food tour, art supplies; art instruction, cooking classes/demonstrations, museum entrances, some drinks and all taxes.
+The price of our art workshop and winter getaway in the Colombian Caribbean Coast is CAD 2600 (around US$ 2050) including group transfers from and to the arrival and departure airports (arrival in Barranquilla and departure from Cartagena), group transfer from Puerto Colombia to Cartagena and to all sites on schedule, 8-night double accommodation (4 nights in Pradomar and 4 nights in Cartagena); all breakfasts; one lunch, two dinners including wine, one evening street food tour, art supplies; art instruction, cooking classes/demonstrations, museum entrances, some drinks and all taxes.

 Article worth to read